-There’s no denying how much insomnia (no, not the movie) can impact our daily routine.
+There’s no denying how much insomnia can impact our daily routine.
 Whether it’s nodding off at work, taking extended naps, or feeling lethargic all day, insomnia often comes with a plethora of other issues.
+You want to achieve ideal sleeping conditions with a comfortable mattress and the best satin sheets.
 As you read this article, you’ll learn more about insomnia and how to treat it.

 It’s important to note that there are two variations of insomnia: primary, which is strictly an inability to fall asleep or to sleep soundly through the night, and secondary, which is a type of insomnia induced by another health issue like asthma, heart issues, and so on.
 For those with acute insomnia, difficulty falling or staying asleep lasts anywhere from one night to a week.
 For those with chronic insomnia, sleep issues can last as long as several months or up to a year.
 The National Sleep Foundation states that one of the most common forms of insomnia is stress-induced insomnia.
 Acute, stress-induced insomnia can be caused by a highly stressful job, an especially jam-packed week with the kids, or major life changes like a wedding or the loss of a loved one.
 Other causes of actute insomnia can include bodily pain, some medications, and external factors like nearby noisiness.
 My insomnia was particularly present during the middle of my first pregnancy and battling intense discomfort and pain.
 For my husband, his encounters with insomnia are naturally worse when approaching a major deadline at work and can least for a few nights.
 Chronic insomnia is generally caused by more intense stress or severe depression and anxiety.

 The most obvious symptoms of insomnia include fatigue and lethargy during the day, waking up repeatedly during the night, and an inability to fall back asleep.
 Other symptoms include grouchiness and difficulty focusing or remembering things.